What Is TMJ Disorder?

 Problems with your jaw and the muscles in your face that control it are known as temporomandibular disorders (TMDs).
 Your doctor may also call it TMJ disorder or TMJ dysfunction.
 While a lot of people refer to the condition as simply TMJ, that's just the name of the joint.

-We don’t know what causes TMD.
+We don't know what causes TMDs.
 Dentists believe symptoms arise from problems with the muscles of your jaw or with the parts of the joint itself.

-Injury to your jaw, the joint, or the muscles of your head and neck -- like from a heavy blow or whiplash -- can lead to TMD.
+Injury to your jaw, the joint, or the muscles of your head and neck—like from a heavy blow or whiplash—can lead to TMDs.
 Other causes include:

 - Grinding or clenching your teeth, which puts a lot of pressure on the joint